 Liverpool's Salah equals Drogba's record as highest scoring African player in Premier League

-Mohamed Salah has equalled Didier Drogba's record as the highest scoring African player player in the Premier League after scoring a goal against Watford on Saturday.
+Mohamed Salah has equalled Didier Drogba's record as the highest-scoring African player in the Premier League after scoring a goal against Watford on Saturday.

 The two-time African Footballer of the Year scored his 104th league goal by extending the lead for Jurgen Klopp's side to 4-0.

-Salah benefitted from Roberto Firmino's pass in the 54th minute just before the Brazilian forward completed his hat-trick in the stoppage.
+Salah benefitted from Roberto Firmino's pass in the 54th minute just before the Brazilian forward completed his hat-trick in stoppage time so secure the 5-0 win.

 Editors' Picks